zxhycxq/reactjs-zh/Docs/reference-react-component.md

 ### `defaultProps`

 `defaultProps` can be defined as a property on the component class itself, to set the default props for the class.
-This is used for undefined props, but not for null props.
-For example:
+This is used for undefined props, but not for null props. 例如：:

 ```js
 class CustomButton extends React.Component {